Ivanovich333/MicroEcom/README.md

 - **API-First Design**: Well-documented RESTful APIs with OpenAPI/Swagger
 - **Health Checks**: Each service has a health endpoint for monitoring
 - **Containerization**: Docker for consistent development and deployment
-- **CI/CD Ready**: Designed for easy integration with CI/CD pipelines
+- **CI/CD Pipeline**: Automated testing, building, and deployment with GitHub Actions

 ## Getting Started